-Objective 3d: The number of individuals who were unable to transition due to lack of accessible/affordable housing.
+Objective 3d: The number of individuals who were unable to transition due to lack of accessible / affordable housing.

 The availability of affordable and accessible housing for MFP participants continues to be problematic across the state in particular for aged and physically disabled individuals residing in nursing facilities who wish to return to the community.
 Problems are especially noted for rural areas were fewer affordable rental units are available.
 To help address the housing barriers with transitions, MFP has partnered with the Missouri Housing Development Commission (MHDC) which is the housing finance agency for the state.
 The MHDC has partnered with the DSS, the DMH, the DHSS and the Department of Corrections to develop a Memorandum of Understanding (MOU) to address housing issues across the disabled populations.
-The state has applied for the Project Rental Assistance 811 funding under HUD and is awaiting response from HUD on award announcements.
+MO MFP partnered with the MHDC and the state's housing finance agency to submit a proposal for the Section 811 PRA NOFA.
+This proposal was submitted April 4, 2014.
+If the state proposal is accepted, it would impact the ability to move some of the over 160 individuals who have been approved for MO MFP from pending status.
+MO MFP plans to continue working with MHDC to find ways to eliminate the barriers to affordable, accessible housing for the MO MFP population

 The MO MFP project has worked with the MHDC to help pass a statewide Discharge Policy to reduce homelessness.
 These guidelines include discharge planning, collaboration, information systems and tracking, and an integration of community resources.
 Regional staff continues to seek housing and works with area public housing authorities for creative ways to address housing problems across the state.
 Two Centers for Independent Living (CIL) have purchased several older buildings and are in the process of renovating them and ensuring they will be disabled-accessible.
 They will then rent these homes to people who transition out of nursing facilities.
+The Disabled Citizens Alliance for Independence (DCAI), a contracted Center for Independent Living serving five Missouri counties, completed work of a 20-unit apartment complex in rural Missouri in April 2014.
+All twenty units in this complex are wheelchair accessible.

 The MO MFP Committee on Barriers to Housing, which consists of members from DMH, DHSS, the MO MFP Stakeholder Group, and CILs, met in May 2013.
 From this meeting, it was decided that a letter would be sent out to all Public Housing Authorities (PHA) statewide requesting names of all board members and a schedule of open monthly meetings in order to meet and communicate with them on MFP needs.
-This letter is in process of development.

 Wait lists for housing vouchers remain closed the majority of time.
-When vouchers become available, the short time period of availability does not allow for individuals who wish to transition to apply.
-In many cases, these individuals have not yet been identified to notify them of available housing.
+When vouchers become available, the short time period of availability does not allow time for individuals who wish to transition to be notified and to apply.
+In many cases, these individuals have not yet been identified.
 Missouri maintains around 96 pending transitions at all times.
+For this reporting period, there were 142 MO MFP candidates who are "in the pipeline" to enroll in the program.
 In many cases, it is because affordable housing is not available in a timely manner.
 The MFP Director and others will continue to work with public housing authorities to apply for vouchers made available through future NOFAs.